stakater/Reloader/docs/How-it-works.md

 # How it works?

 Reloader watches for `ConfigMap` and `Secret` and detects if there are changes in data of these objects.
-After change detection reloader performs rolling upgrade on relevant Pods via associated `Deployment`, `Deamonset` and `Statefulset`.
+After change detection reloader performs rolling upgrade on relevant Pods via associated `Deployment`, `Daemonset` and `Statefulset`.

 ## How change detection works